areffarhadi/Audio-visual-PersonIdentification/README.md

 # Audio Visual Person Identification in different strategies on the Voxceleb2 Dataset

-Implementation of different strategies in audio-visual person identification on the Voxceleb2 dataset This repo is the source code of a paper that is under review.
+Implementation of different strategies in audio-visual person identification on the Voxceleb2 dataset.

+This repo is the source code of a paper that is under review.
 In that paper, we evaluate different strategies in multimodal learning for person identification.
 There are different scripts: